A transport that hides in plain sight.

 It replaces static key exchanges with the Double Ratchet Algorithm, giving forward secrecy and post-compromise security.
 All traffic multiplexes through one WebSocket connection on port 443.

-The client uses BoringSSL to mimic a Chrome TLS 1.3 ClientHello fingerprint, helping it evade deep-packet inspection.
+Desktop, CLI, and Android clients use BoringSSL to mimic a Chrome TLS 1.3 ClientHello fingerprint, helping evade deep-packet inspection. iOS clients use pure-Rust rustls — Apple's Network Extension sandbox constrains BoringSSL's memory model, so iOS trades fingerprint mimicry for stability there.
 The server uses rustls for inbound WebSocket connections.

 // TLS 1.3 Chrome fingerprint fn build_chrome_connector() { let mut builder = SslConnector::builder(); builder.set_min_proto_version(TLS1_3); builder.set_cipher_list( "TLS_AES_128_GCM_SHA256: TLS_AES_256_GCM_SHA384: TLS_CHACHA20_POLY1305" ); builder.set_alpn_protos(b"\x08http/1.1"); builder.build() }